wxllow/wxllow/README.md

 ### Currently working on

-- [Twillow](https://github.com/wxllow/twillow), a modular SMS bot using the Twilio API
+- [Twillow](https://github.com/wxllow/twillow), a modular SMS bot using the Twilio API, made with Python + Lua ❤️

 - [AppleMusicRP](https://github.com/wxllow/applemusicrp), a menu bar app written in Python for macOS & Windows that displays Discord Rich Presence for Apple Music/iTunes!